graffic/javiergr/javiergr/blog/2014/02/python-green-threads-fibers-golang.md

 ## Adding IO

 The problem with the actor approach in python is that you have to make it explicit.
 In the previous examples there was code there to send messages and wait for them.
-If we add IO, we will need specific IO code for each library, or monkey patch (gevent) the existing one.
+If we add IO, we will need specific IO code for each library, or monkey patch the existing one.

-For stackless python I found only a library for non-blocking IO: [syncless][syncless].
+In stackless python I found only one library for non-blocking IO: [syncless][syncless].
 It didn't work very well :(

-- Didn't compile in stackless python 3.3
+- Didn't compile in stackless python 3.3 so I switched to 2.7
 - Monkey patching for subprocess and popen didn't work.
 - Got random crashes.

-Gevent seems to be up to date and handled the problem via monkey patching:
+Gevent seems to be up to date and handled the example without any problem.

 	:::python
 	from gevent.subprocess import Popen, PIPE